The Importance of Calculating Food Costs

 Every restaurant operator has a multitude of responsibilities.
 From profit optimization to menu engineering, there’s never a shortage of factors to contend with.

 Thanks to recent spikes in inflation and rising costs, food cost percentage is suddenly back as a hot topic — and for good reason.
-By even the most conservative estimates, food costs have spiked around 20% for some restaurants – even more in big cities, resort towns, and other high-demand establishments.
+By even the most conservative estimates, costs have spiked around 20% for some restaurants – even more in big cities, resort towns, and other high-demand establishments.

 If your restaurant is struggling with keeping operations afloat while keeping pace with ever-increasing menu ingredients expenses, understanding how to calculate food costs is critical.
 Let’s take a look at the importance of food cost percentage, different variables that impact your overall cost structure, how to calculate food costs, and more.